 The Beach of Heaven

-(a journal published by the American Association of
+published by the American Association of Teachers of

-Teachers of Italian), Anthony M. Gisolfi published a
+Italian), Anthony M. Gisolfi published a review entitled

-in American Fiction."
-It was a review of some recent
+Fiction."
+It was a review of some recent novels about the

 The title phrase "The Beach of Heaven" is from The Gallery, a passage that reads, "To this day I am convinced of Italy's greatness in the world of the spirit.
 In love and sunlight and music and humanity she has something that humanity sorely needs.
 It's still there.
 I don' t think I'm romanticizing or kidding myself.
 In the middle of the war, in August 1944, with my heart broken for an ideal, I touched the beach of heaven in Naples.
 At moments."